FriedmanJonathan/whisky_recommender/README.md

 To delete, we can make use of the delete_vpc_and_dependencies_on_aws.py script.
 This is

+## Deployment on AWS

+This version of the Whisky Recommender is a web application designed to recommend whiskies based on user preferences.
+The application is built using Flask and can be deployed on AWS Elastic Beanstalk.
+Users can submit feedback, which is stored in an S3 bucket.

+### Prerequisites
+- AWS account
+- AWS CLI installed and configured
+- Appropriate IAM user with permissions to deploy applications and interact with S3

+### Steps to Deploy

+1. **Set Up Environment Variables**:
+   - Create a `.env` file in the root directory of your project.
+   - Add the following environment variables:
+     ```plaintext
+     IS_LOCAL=False
+     S3_BUCKET=your-s3-bucket-name
+     ```

+2. **Create an S3 Bucket**:
+   - Create an S3 bucket in the same region as your Elastic Beanstalk environment.
+   - Ensure your IAM user has permissions to `s3:PutObject`, `s3:GetObject`, and `s3:ListBucket` for this bucket.

+3. **Give Appropriate Permissions**:
+   - Ensure the IAM role associated with your Elastic Beanstalk environment has the necessary permissions to access the S3 bucket.
+   - Update your bucket policy to allow access from the Elastic Beanstalk instance profile role:
+     ```json
+     {
+         "Version": "2012-10-17",
+         "Statement": [
+             {
+                 "Effect": "Allow",
+                 "Principal": {
+                     "AWS": "arn:aws:iam::<account-id>:role/<instance-profile-role-name>"
+                 },
+                 "Action": [
+                     "s3:PutObject",
+                     "s3:GetObject",
+                     "s3:ListBucket"
+                 ],
+                 "Resource": [
+                     "arn:aws:s3:::your-s3-bucket-name",
+                     "arn:aws:s3:::your-s3-bucket-name/*"
+                 ]
+             }
+         ]
+     }
+     ```

+4. **Deploy to AWS Elastic Beanstalk**:
+   - Use the following commands to deploy:
+     ```bash
+     eb init # here you'll interactively configure region, Docker setup, etc.
+     eb create my-whisky-recommender-env --instance_type t3.micro --single
+     eb deploy
+     ```

+5. **Set Up Region Compatibility**:
+   - Ensure that the S3 bucket and Elastic Beanstalk environment are in the same AWS region to avoid region compatibility issues.

+6. **Remove the Project**:
+   - To remove the project, use the script provided:
+     ```bash
+     python delete_vpc_and_dependencies_on_aws.py
+     ```

+### Environment Variables
+- `IS_LOCAL`: Set to `True` for local development and `False` for deployment on AWS.
+- `S3_BUCKET`: The name of the S3 bucket to store feedback.

+## Future Plans
+### Route 53 Integration
+- **Set Up a Domain**: Plan to use Route 53 to set up a custom domain for the application, improving accessibility and professional appearance.

+### AWS Step Functions and Lambda
+- **Automate Monthly Updates**: Implement AWS Step Functions and Lambda to automate the monthly scraping and updating of whisky data from the website.

+### Current Limitations
+- **Website Loading Issues**: The whisky website currently has loading issues that prevent the scraping script from accessing all content.
+The script cannot scroll past the first page, limiting the data that can be scraped and processed.

+## Conclusion
+This project demonstrates a full-stack web application deployment using AWS services.
+Future enhancements aim to automate data updates and improve user experience with custom domain integration.

 ## Feedback and Contributions

 Feedback and contributions are welcome!
 Please fork the repository and create a pull request with your changes.
 For major changes, please open an issue first to discuss what you would like to change.